July Artist – Björk (Part 1)

 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.

-But don’t make the mistake of reading something negative into the terms weird or eclectic or original or innovative because I love that kin of stuff.
-And in particular I like when I come across music that’s just so different from anything I’ve heard before.
+Don’t make the mistake of reading something negative into the terms weird or eclectic or original or innovative because I love that kind of stuff.
+In particular I like when I come across music that’s just so different from anything I’ve heard before.
 When I first got into Kate Bush years ago it’s because her music was so foreign to me, and it just grabbed me and I went down a year long musical discovery.
-And while I can’t say for sure that’s what’ll happen listening to Björk this month I wouldn’t be surprised if that’s the case.
+While I can’t say for sure that’s what’ll happen listening to Björk this month I wouldn’t be surprised if that’s the case.
 Even the songs I do kind of know are very different from each other.
 So I’m looking forward to listening to an interesting variety of music that may be unlike anything I know.

 The Albums I’ll Be Listening To

-As a solo artist Björk has 9 studio albums and 2 soundtrack albums, as well as a few compilation albums.
+As of the post publication date Björk (as a solo artist) 9 studio albums and 2 soundtrack albums, as well as a few compilation albums.
 From her studio albums I’ve decided to listen to these seven albums

 If I have time (and the emotional capability) I may rewatch Dancer in the Dark, and take a listen to one of her other albums.
 I know before she was a solo artist she was in the Icelandic alternative rock band called the Sugarcubes, so I may try to listen to a few songs from that era of her career if I have time.
 No matter what I’m forward to a very unique music experience this month.